“We are on the land of the First People, the Coast Salish, and IslandWood reminds us about that and to respect the land and each other.”

 At IslandWood we are committed to lifelong learning, and inspiring people to learn about the world around them.
 What is something you are passionate about in the world, and would like to share with others?

 Steve and I share the same passion for lifelong learning.
-We’re both part of the CDC, and we are also Department of Health and Human Services emergency responders.
+We were both part of the CDC, and we are also Department of Health and Human Services emergency responders.
 We feel strongly about Bainbridge Prepares and working with the medical community to ensure that if we have a big earthquake, or if we have a bad brushfire, that we have medical standby capacity and medical capabilities that can meet the challenges.
 That’s capacity not just for the people but also for the land.
 We see a lot of value and importance of community and coming together, whether to prepare, or to help people to respond.

 *One Call For All is a nonprofit on Bainbridge Island that makes it easy for Island residents to securely donate to multiple organizations using one simple donor form.